Social Determinants of Health

 The World Health Organization defines the social determinants of health as "the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
 These forces and systems include economic policies and systems, development agendas, social norms, social policies and political systems."

-Healthy People 2020 (HP2020) highlights the importance of addressing the social determinants of health by including "Create social and physical environments that promote good health for all" as one of the four overarching goals for the decade.
-HP2020 also developed a "place-based" organizing framework, reflecting five (5) key areas of social determinants of health:
+Healthy People 2030 (HP2030) highlights the importance of addressing the social determinants of health by including "Create social, physical, and economic environments that promote attaining the full potential for health and well-being for all” as one of the five overarching goals for the decade.
+HP2030 features many objectives related to the five (5) key areas of social determinants of health:

 These five key areas (determinants) include: